HISPANIC HERITAGE MONTH

 In addition, pop culture contributions by the Hispanic community flourishes thanks to many talented artists, such as Salma Hayek, George Lopez, Carlos Santana, and Jennifer Lopez.
 Finally, we need to give credit to the countless tasty Hispanic recipes found across the nation.
 Hispanic food has increasingly become a part of mainstream Americana.
 We relish the flavor and spice deeply infused into the traditions.
 Dishes ranging from tacos and tamales to Cuban sandwiches, tequila, and Mojitos, entice us to enjoy the Hispanic heritage, one bite at a time.

 HOW TO OBSERVE #HispanicHeritageMonth

-Joining local celebrations during National Hispanic Heritage Month is a fantastic way to meet new people.
-Additionally, you can learn more about the contributions Hispanics have made in areas of politics, business, the arts, sports, fashion, and cuisine, to name a few.
+Celebrate Hispanic Heritage Month by joining local celebrations.
+It is a fantastic way to meet new people.
+Additionally, you can learn more about the contributions Hispanics have made in politics, business, the arts, sports, fashion, and cuisine, to name a few.
 Embracing the history and traditions of another culture not only broadens your knowledge, but it also teaches appreciation of other people and their customs.